Warnock makes history with Senate win as Dems near majority | Politics | Journal Gazette

 Even with Trump’s claims, voters in both parties were drawn to the polls because of the high stakes.
 AP VoteCast found that 6 in 10 Georgia voters say Senate party control was the most important factor in their vote.

-He said he was concerned by the Republican candidates’ recent support of Trump’s challenges of the presidential election results in Georgia, “but it didn’t really change the reasons I voted.”

-“I believe in balance of power, and I don’t want either party to have a referendum, basically,” he said.

 Even before Tuesday, Georgia had shattered its turnout record for a runoff with more than 3 million votes by mail or during in-person advance voting in December.
-The state’s previous record was 2.1 million in a 2008 Senate runoff.
+Including Tuesday’s vote, more people ultimately cast ballots in the runoffs than voted in Georgia’s 2016 presidential election.

+Many in Georgia’s large African American community were ecstatic when they awoke to news of Harnock’s win on Wednesday.

+Tracey Bailey, a 58-year-old assistant community manager at an apartment complex in downtown Atlanta, said she jumped for joy.

 ------